shivani1805/Shivani1805/README.md

 # Hi, I'm Shivani
 A recent **Master's graduate in Computer Science** from **Northeastern University, Boston** with a **4.0 GPA**.
 I specialize in building scalable backend systems, cloud-native applications and production-ready ML pipelines.
-My experience spans distributed systems, MLOps and full-stack software development with hands-on expertise in designing fault-tolerant architectures and deploying AI-powered solutions.
+My experience spans distributed systems, MLOps and full-stack software development.

 ---